Search

 CNC machinists may fabricate, modify or repair precise mechanical instruments.
 They may also create the parts needed to maintain industrial machines and machine tools.

-“My favorite part of CNC machining is the challenge of it,” says Andrew Collier, a CNC instructor at NASCAR Technical Institute.
+“My favorite part of CNC machining is the challenge of it,” says Andrew Collier, a CNC Instructor at UTI’s NASCAR Technical Institute campus.
 “Every part is different and presents different challenges.
 This makes it so you always have to be thinking and challenging yourself, which ultimately makes it so I am never bored.”

 CNC job opportunities are available in just about any industry that produces physical products through manufacturing.
-If you’ve ever wondered what a CNC machinist does, read on for more information.
+If you’ve ever wondered what a CNC machinist does, read on for a comprehensive CNC machinist job description.

-CNC machinists must have a knowledge of mathematics, mechanics, production, processing and design.
-They need to be coordinated, think critically, and have an understanding of equipment operation and control.
+CNC machinists must have a knowledge of mathematics, mechanics, production, processing and design to carry out their CNC machinist duties.
+They need to be coordinated, think critically and have an understanding of equipment operation and control.

 Analytical, mechanical and technical skills are essential.
 Physical stamina is also important due to the work environment, which requires CNC machinists to often be standing and using their hands.